karmaniverous/stan-cli/.stan/system/stan.requirements.md

   - Precedence: `excludes` override `includes`; `anchors` override both (subject to reserved denials and binary screening).

 - Overlay composition (CLI algorithm):
-  1. Determine effective facet activation from state overridden by flags:
+  1. Determine effective facet activation for this run:
+     - Overlay enablement (boolean, no-args):
+       - `-f/--facets`: enable the facet overlay for this run.
+       - `-F/--no-facets`: disable the facet overlay for this run.
+     - Per-run overrides (names list; no file edits):
-     - `-f/--facets [names...]`: overlay ON; listed facets active for this run; naked `-f` = all active (no hiding).
+       - `--facets-on <names...>`: set these facets active for this run.
-     - `-F/--no-facets [names...]`: overlay ON; listed facets inactive for this run; naked `-F` = overlay OFF.
+       - `--facets-off <names...>`: set these facets inactive for this run.
-     - If a facet is listed in both, activation wins (`-f`).
+     - When overlay is enabled, effective facet state precedence (highest to lowest):
+       - `--facets-on` / `--facets-off` per-run overrides (explicit wins),
+       - `facet.state.json` values,
+       - default for facets missing in state: active.
   2. Ramp‑up safety:
-     - If an inactive facet has no anchor present under any of its excluded subtree roots, auto‑suspend the drop for this run (treat it as active) and report it in the plan/metadata.
+     - Default/state-only safety: if a facet is inactive due to `facet.state.json` (or implicit defaults) and it has no anchor present under any of its excluded subtree roots, the CLI MAY auto‑suspend the drop for this run (treat as active) and report it in the plan/metadata.
+     - Explicit wins (Option Y): if the user explicitly requests `--facets-off <facet>`, the facet MUST remain inactive for that run even if it has no anchors (do not auto‑suspend explicit deactivations).
   3. Compose overlay inputs for core:
      - Start with repo `includes`/`excludes`.
      - Add excludesOverlay (inactive subtree roots only; see tie‑breaker below).